The State Land Board in December 2018 asked the Department of State Lands and Oregon State University to

-OSU will present an Elliott State Research Forest proposal to the State Land Board during the Board's December 8 meeting, which will be held via Zoom.
+OSU will present an Elliott State Research Forest proposal to the State Land Board on December 8 at 10 a.m.
+Meeting details.
 Should the Land Board support moving forward, more work – and discussion with stakeholders and the public – will be needed in 2021 and beyond to successfully establish an Elliott State Research Forest.

 Watch DSL and OSU Present on the Elliott State Research Forest Proposal

 View the DRAFT Elliott Research Forest DRAFT proposal here (updated 11/10/20).

 The draft proposal includes information about:

 - OSU's approach to research, including the research design that will guide future experiments and management of the forest.